vapor/docs/4.0/docs/authentication.md

 }
 ```

-This protocols requires you to implement `authenticate(bearer:for:)` which will be called when an incoming contains contains the `Authorization: Bearer ...` header.
+This protocol requires you to implement `authenticate(bearer:for:)` which will be called when an incoming request contains the `Authorization: Bearer ...` header.
 A `BearerAuthorization` struct containing the token is passed to the method.

-In this test authenticator, the token is tested against a hard coded value.
+In this test authenticator, the token is tested against a hard-coded value.
 In a real authenticator, you might verify the token by checking against a database or using cryptographic measures, like is done with JWT.
 This is why the `authenticate` method allows you to return a future.

 !!! tip
 	When implementing token verification, it's important to consider horizontal scalability.
 If your application needs to handle many users concurrently, authentication can be a potential bottlneck.
 Consider how your design will scale across multiple instances of your application running at once.

-If the authentication parameters are correct, in this case matching the hard coded value, a `User` named Vapor is returned.
+If the authentication parameters are correct, in this case matching the hard-coded value, a `User` named Vapor is returned.
 If the authentication parameters do not match, `nil` is returned, which signifies authentication failed.

 If you add this authenticator to your app, and test the route defined above, you should see the name `"Vapor"` returned for a successful login.
 If the credentials are not correct, you should see a `401 Unauthorized` error.